rzhang555/MBAssignment/README.md

 >exit       --> wait for all current running job to complete and terminate the application.
 <Ctr + C> key pressing  --> function the same as command "exit".

+5. Output:
-5. Output: if a file is valid, two files will be put into the output foler: 1. its compressed .gz file and its SHA256 checksum file.
+   if a file is valid, two files will be put into the output foler: 1. its compressed .gz file and its SHA256 checksum file.

 6. Configuration:

    4.1 A configuration file, called "appSettings.json", is created under "Configuration" directory.
 When the application starts, it will be loaded before any command input.
    4.2 If the above seting file dose not exist, an instance of "AppSettings" will be created with the default values.
    4.3 a configuration can be changed through "set" command while application is running.
    4.2 When the application terminates, its currently used configurations will be saved to the file of "appSettings.json" for future use.

-7. Logs
+7. Logs:

    There is a "logs" folder for applicaton file processing history and  error records: "err.txt".

 8. Unit Tests

    Four xUnit testing cases are created to test SHA256 checksum generation and file validation methods.